 Rivers, lakes, estuaries and coastal waters can be awarded one of five statuses:

 Groundwater has just two statuses – Good and Poor.

 - Benthic Invertebrates (These are small animals that live at the bottom of a waterbody or in sediment, and have no backbone)

 - Hydromorphological Quality – this is how a river flows, and can be affected by river bank structure, river continuity, or the substrate of the river bed.

 - Physical-chemical quality such as temperature, oxygenation and nutrient conditions

 - Chemical quality for specific pollutants

-An important point to note is that the rule when assessing the above is one out, all out so if a water body is at Good status in 3 of the above categories, but Poor in the 4th, the entire waterbody is judged to be Low it is the lowest result that determines status.
+An important point to note is that the rule when assessing the waters is ‘one out, all out’.
+In other words, if, for example, a water body is at ‘good’ status in three of the above categories, but ‘poor’ in the fourth, the entire waterbody is judged to be poor.
+It is the lowest result that determines status.

-Ultimately, meeting the sometimes narrow objectives of the WFD is not the aim – helping communities protect and improve a beautiful and diverse landscape with accessible healthy waterways that are productively used to support livelihoods, habitats and rich wildlife is the goal.
-However, the WFD can be a powerful tool to help in achieving this goal.
+Ultimately, meeting the sometimes narrow objectives of the WFD is not the aim – the real goal is to help communities to protect and improve a beautiful and diverse landscape with accessible healthy waterways that are productively used to support livelihoods, habitats and rich wildlife.

 The WFD can be a powerful tool in helping to achieve this goal.